systemd/mkosi/mkosi.md

 # REQUIREMENTS

-mkosi is packaged for various distributions: Debian, Ubuntu, Arch Linux, Fedora, OpenMandriva.
+mkosi is packaged for various distributions: Debian, Ubuntu, Arch Linux, Fedora Linux, OpenMandriva.
 It is usually easiest to use the distribution package.

 The current version requires systemd 233 (or actually, systemd-nspawn of it).

 When not using distribution packages make sure to install the necessary dependencies.
-For example, on *Fedora* you need:
+For example, on *Fedora Linux* you need:

 ```bash
 dnf install arch-install-scripts btrfs-progs debootstrap dosfstools edk2-ovmf e2fsprogs squashfs-tools gnupg python3 tar veritysetup xfsprogs xz zypper sbsigntools